Yinan-Zhao/AoANet_VizWiz/README.md

 ### Prepare data

 See details in `data/README.md`.
-We combine both the train and val split of VizWiz-Caption for training.
+We combine both the train and val split of VizWiz-Captions for training.

 ### Training from scratch